cs-mmeza/RoboND-Kinematics-Project/README.md

 And finally, it seems that the robot is picking and placing the samples. the Kuka arm did a good job in the simulation so far, but sometimes it pushes the samples instead of grabbing them. that means there is a lot of improvement that can be done for the kinematics calculations on this project.

 ### Code implementation.
-1. (lines 29-151) Fordward Kinematics.
+1. Fordward Kinematics (lines 29-151).

-1.1 (29-59) Setting up the kuka arm DH parameters)
+1.1.
+Setting up the kuka arm DH parameters (29-59).
-1.2 (60-86) function to create individual homogeneous
+1.2.
+Function to create individual homogeneous transform (60-86) 1.3.
+End effector rotation correction (85-105).

+2. Inverse Kinematics ()

 ################################################################

 ## Setting Up the Environment